 OONA Health A/S is a holding company with primary purpose of holding shares in its subsidiaries.
 In particular, OONA Health A/S does not directly write any insurance business but only via its subsidiary Dansk Sundhedssikring.
 The other subsidiaries do not provide insurance services.
 All subsidiaries are in scope of the group.
-The following chart shows the organisational structure of OONA Group as per 1 February 2021.
+The following chart shows the organisational structure of OONA Group as per 1 February 2023.

 Dansk Sundhedssikring A/S (hereafter: "DSS") is fully owned by OONA Health.
 DSS is a non-life insurance company with licence to write business in the insurance classes "1.
 Accident" and "2.
 Sickness".
 DSS's license does not include insurance of work-related accidents or diseases.
-DSS received its insurance license in mid-December 2020 and did not write any business during 2020.
-DSS has currently only license to sell insurance in Denmark.
+DSS has license to sell insurance in Denmark and Sweden.